Konstantin-Simakov/-Stephen-Prata-exercises-c-plus-plus/README.md

 # Stephen-Prata-exercises-c-plus-plus
-Solution of exercises from Stephen Prata's book on C++.
+Solution of exercises from Stephen Prata's book on C++ 6th edition.